 In 1997, we completed a recapitalization as a result of which Texas Pacific Group, a private investment group, obtained a controlling interest in us.
-Following this offering and the transactions described in "Transactions in Connection with the Offering," TPG Partners II, L.P. and certain of its affiliates, which we refer to collectively as "TPG," will own approximately 40% of our common stock (approximately 37% if the underwriters' overallotment option is exercised in full).
+TPG Partners II, L.P. and certain of its affiliates, which we refer to collectively as "TPG," currently own approximately 36% of our common stock and, following this offering, will own approximately 24% of our common stock (approximately 22% if the underwriters' overallotment option is exercised in full).